Foreign troops arrive at Aden port in southern Yemen

 Updated: 2015-04-02 21:03

-Followers of the Houthi group demonstrate against the Saudi-led air strikes on Yemen, in Sanaa April 1, 2015.[Photo/Agencies]
+A Houthi fighter stands guard as he secures the site of a demonstration by fellow Houthis against the Saudi-led air strikes on Yemen, in Sanaa April 1, 2015.[Photo/Agencies]

 - Framework for final deal reached at Iran nuclear talks

 - Death toll rises to 147 in Kenya university attack

 - Obama says 'historic' Iran framework could make world safer